facebook/pyre-check/docs/configuration.md

 `workers`: Number of workers to spawn for multiprocessing.

+`ignore_error_types`: A list of error types to ignore from type-checking.
+The list of types can be found [here](https://pyre-check.org/docs/error-types.html)

 # Local Configuration
 If you have sub-projects within your project root that you would like to run Pyre on, you